Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 This means that the Altinn Platform solution and applications running in Altinn Apps will publish events that application owners (agencies) and parties(citizens and businesses) can subscribe to and react to.

+Most components inside the Altinn Platform and Altinn Apps solutions will communicate throug syncronus http calls.

 ## Overall Concept

 ### Events

 Events would be a combination of standard events defined by the platform and custom events added in an application by application developers.

+The events will typical only contains information about that an event has happened with a reference to some data that was changed because of that event.
+Typical the

 **Standard events could be**